 Do grow tents let out smell?

 Grow tents are helpful at reducing the smell of your marijuana.
-To reduce smells most effectively, set up a ventilation system and use filters.
+To reduce smells effectively, set up a ventilation system and use filters.
 The ventilation and filters will only let through a small amount of smell into the room.
-The problem with the smell is that every time you open your tent to check on your plants or do maintenance, you will end up letting out smells.
+The problem with the smell is that every time you open your tent to check on your plants or do maintenance, you will end up letting out odours.
 So grow tents are helpful for reducing smells, but even the best grow tent will not eliminate them completely.
 Grow tents will take some planning to figure out a suitable grow room to ensure your living space stays fresh.

 Is a grow tent right for me?

 - Flexibility to change up the internal systems

 - Requires a lot of research and experimentation to set up

 - Best for those with prior knowledge about best conditions for growing

 - Requires time and daily maintenance for the care of plants

 - Are often noisy and can let out smells

 Grow Boxes - The Easiest Way to Grow Indoors!